cableguy99/docs/docs/general/faq.md

 After 8 years, TAO total supply is fixed at 100,000,000 TAO.

 #### How is TAO distributed?
-The token allocation is splitted as follows:
+The token allocation is split as follows:

-- 55 millions TAO in circulation post-migration;
+- 55 million TAO in circulation post-migration;
-- 12 millions TAO are reserved for the team;
+- 12 million TAO are reserved for the team;
-- 16 millions TAO are reserved for strategic partners and an ecosystem building fund;
+- 16 million TAO are reserved for strategic partners and an ecosystem building fund;
-- 17 millions TAO are reserved as block rewards for the next 8 years
+- 17 million TAO are reserved as block rewards for the next 8 years

 #### How are block rewards distributed?
-17 millions TAO are reserved as block rewards for the next 8 years.
+17 million TAO are reserved as block rewards for the next 8 years.

 - 1st and 2nd year: 4 million TAO annually
 - 3rd, 4th and 5th year: 2 million TAO annually